Pascal's Triangle - Like Structures,

 A Pascalloid Icosahedron after careful mulling over, must be treated itself as a unique structure, indivisible from its total structure, and its combinatoric solution must be a multi-stage process that does not involve shape-summation (much to my dismay), but instead the transformation of indecies to planes of numbers which must aling correctly along the surfaces of a dodecahedron, incidentally forming Icosahedral corners only where five planes simultaneously intersect.

 Recent: Algebra Expansion Equations are paired with Combinatoric / factorial equations.
+The 'N' value also indicates the exponent of the original alg. at N=1, which when taken reveals the sum total @ any N value.
 To generate the terms from these equations in Wolfram Mathematica for instance, we use the 'Expand' command, and pick an N value (must be whole number), then choose 'Evaluate' from the menu.

 Expand[(green glowing equation)^N]